 And, even though the transgressions lead to the Saga’s tragic end the ambiguous ending, where Nogma and Saga’s aunt walk towards the village, could infer that even though in this case change has resulted in tragedy, it is essential for the evolution of the Mossi people.

-In Un dimanche à Kigali, Bernard Valcourt, a journalist from Quebec, assist at the growing tensions between two of Rwanda’s ethnic groups, the Tutsi and the Hutu, just before the genocide of the Tutsi by the Hutu Power, in 1994.
+In Un dimanche à Kigali, Bernard Valcourt, a journalist from Quebec, assist at the growing tensions between two of Rwanda’s ethnic groups, the Tutsi and the Hutu, before the genocide of the Tutsi by the Hutu Power, in 1994.
 Feeling a connection to Rwanda, he develops a relationship with a Hutu with Tutsi traits, and their love is challenged by the country’s unrest.
-Apart from the fact that the movie shows a limited point-of-view, that of the Tutsi massacre, it brings even less perspective into the why of the tribal differences and the role the colonial powers, in this case Belgium, have played in the massacre, first categorizing Rwandan society, planting the seeds of the massacre, then by staying idly by while genocide was being perpetrated.
+Apart from the fact that the movie shows a limited point-of-view, that of the Tutsi massacre, it brings less perspective into the why of the tribal differences and the role the colonial powers, in this case Belgium, have played in the massacre, first categorizing Rwandan society, planting the seeds of the massacre, by standing idly by while genocide was being perpetrated.
 We have a fleeting wink into the global picture at the time with Valcourt’s visit of Canadian General in charge of the UN forces in Rwanda, Romeo Dallaire, ordered to stand down and not participate in the conflict, and Valcourt different unsuccessful attempts to “get the word out”.
-As well, in Blood Diamond, the Sierra Leone conflict is given no background, no perspective, other than a general feeling that Africa has always been this way and will always be.
+In Blood Diamond, the Sierra Leone conflict is given no background, no perspective, other than a general feeling that Africa has always been this way and will always be.
 We get the sense from the principal character, Danny Archer, that he loves Africa, despite all the violence and warring factions; it’s in his blood, we could say.

 Both films adopt a foreign point-of-view to relate African life struggles.
 They’re an outsider’s perspective into a life-threatening reality for the continent.
 In Un dimanche à Kigali, Valcourt’s concern for the Rwandan people seems to go as far as his lover, the lovely Gentille, is threatened by the conflict.
-Her name even seems to imply some kind of passivity; she is only a prop, Valcourt’s motivation, only developed as far as to give the story some validation.
+Her name implies passivity; she is a prop, Valcourt’s motivation, only developed as far as to give the story some validation.
 The other African characters receive the same treatment, only deserving of a slow-motion salute once they have succumbed tragically to the struggle.
-In Blood Diamond, the secondary African character, Solomon Vandy, only dreams to reunite with his son and leave the African unrest behind.
+In Blood Diamond, the secondary African character, Solomon Vandy, dreams to reunite with his son and leave the African unrest behind.
 With the sacrifice of Archer, he gets his wish, appearing before a diamond industry convention in Britain to denounce the blood diamonds.
 The concept of Africa as the savage, Dark Continent, is a colonialist one.
-By treating Africa as a foreign object, these movies only serve to perpetuate this inane hierarchy which keeps Europe placed atop the globe and centred, placing Europe “as the source and arbiter of spatial and cultural meaning”.
+By treating Africa as a foreign object, these movies serve to perpetuate this inane hierarchy which keeps Europe placed atop the globe and centred, placing Europe “as the source and arbiter of spatial and cultural meaning”.
 What African films bring is a different perspective, where the hierarchy is blurred or at most cancelled out by the reality that African culture, which has inspired the European modernism movement, has as much relevance as Western culture.

 In general, African films draw their importance from a myriad of tradition, life and rich experiences.
 It is in those, and the oral traditions of African storytellers, that African filmmakers draw their stories and from their present situations, they draw motivation for a militant, revolutionary or entertaining cinema.
-It is also interesting to notice how all those traditions have passed on to the African Diaspora, from the African Americans, to the Caribs, to the South Americans.
+It is interesting to notice how these traditions have passed on to the African Diaspora, from the African Americans, to the Caribs, to the South Americans.
 But that is another subject altogether.

 GHALI, N.: An Interview With Sembene Ousmane, in John Downing, ed., Film and Politics in the Third World, Autonomedia, New York, NY, 1987.